nataliazader/smallbackendproject/README.md

 - Create a pull request to submit your project.

+- Make sure your repository is publicly accessible

 Question:
 ======================================
 - Let us imagine we now have 100.000 Facebook pages to get fans count of, every 10 minutes.
 Please provide a quick answer to the following questions :